Dewald15/Registration-Login-System/README.md

 - **GET `/user/{userId}/delete`**: Deletes a user (ADMIN only).
 - **POST `/user/{userId}/changeRole`**: Changes the role of a user (ADMIN only).

----

-That's it!
-This documentation should help you understand the structure, functionality, and configuration of the Registration and Login System project.

 ## Authors

 Dewald van den Berg - [GitHub](https://github.com/Dewald15)